ncatlab/nlab-content/pages/1/2/7/4/24721/content.md

 There are many ways of defining type formers internally in a universe:

-* by an equivalence or definitional equality with an existing global type former for the entire type theory.
+* by an equivalence, [[definitional isomorphism]], or [[judgmental equality]] with an existing global type former for the entire type theory.

 * by translating the rules for the type former into internal structure on the universe - the [[formation rules]], the [[introduction rules]], and the dependent [[universal property]] of the structure.

 * by using the [[universal properties]] corresponding to the [[categorical semantics]] of the types

-Using a definitional equality with an existing global type former for each type former results in a **strict Tarski universe**, while using equivalences for each type former results in a **weak Tarski universe**.
+Using a [[judgmental equality]] with an existing global type former for each type former results in a **strict Tarski universe**, while using equivalences or [[definitinal isomorphisms]] for each type former results in a **weak Tarski universe**.
 There are also various Tarski universes where some type formers are strictly closed, and some type formers are only weakly closed, resulting in Tarski universes which are intermediate between strict Tarski universes and weak Tarski universes.

 ### Tarski universes with all propositions